JoseALermaIII/clashcallerbot-reddit/docs/source/getting_started/quickstart.rst

 Setup
 -----

-First, add the database's root and desired bot user credentials to `database-example.ini`.
+First, add the bot's reddit metadata to `praw-example.ini` and rename to `praw.ini`, then add the database's root and desired bot user credentials to `database-example.ini` and rename to `database.ini`.

 Next, change the following line in :doc:`../clashcallerbot_database`